menonvarun/andro_auto_framework/server/README.md

 - Viewing the recorded seesions.
 The server shows all the recorded session on the server.
 Once user clicks on particular session, the recorded data that particular session will be shown.
 - Viewing the recorded records for a session.
 - Refresh the session page for a new recorded entries.
-- Export as CSV -> Once clicked on "Export as CSV" link.
-A pop up showing the csv data of all the scripts will be shown.
-User have to copy the said data and then paste into a txt file and save it as .csv.
-This file can then be used as a testcase file.
+- Export as CSV -> Once clicked on "Export as CSV" link, server will give you download option for downloading your test-case as a csv file.
 - Edit of an existing record.
 You can edit any existing recorde to change the command or update any other values.
 - Add a new command row.
 You can add new command row before or after any existing rows to modify your test-case.